Compensation

 How do we find out if the deceased left a will?

-There is a National Wills Register, but this will only show up wills where probate has been granted.
+There is a National Wills Register, but this will only show wills where probate has been granted.
 Sometimes wills were left with local solicitors which could still be worth trying.

 Support schemes and compensation